smusleh/MSLP/README.md

  ## Docker Folder:
  * fasta folder contains sample fasta file
  * input folder contains uploaded fasta files
- * models folder contains MLP-trained binary classifiers based on OvR strategy.
+ * models folder contains MSLP-trained binary classifiers based on OvR strategy.
                 One model for each of the five localizations
  * output folder: temp folder
- * util folder contains code and classes to generate the four types of features (Kmer, PseKNC, PSEEIIP, TPCP, DPCP, Z_curve_48bit, and Z_curve_144bit. docker-compose.yaml, Dockerfie: Specs to build the MLP container requirements.txt: All required packages to build the API within the container localization_api.py: python file contains code and logic to build the API endpoints
+ * util folder contains code and classes to generate the four types of features (Kmer, PseKNC, PSEEIIP, TPCP, DPCP, Z_curve_48bit, and Z_curve_144bit. docker-compose.yaml, Dockerfie: Specs to build the MSLP container requirements.txt: All required packages to build the API within the container localization_api.py: python file contains code and logic to build the API endpoints